xlluminate/Illuminate/README.md

 Most web hosts not listed here are still supported by Illuminate.
 If you're forking this repo, please give it a star!
 ## Links
-Here are the current offical links for Illuminate:
+Here are the current official links for Illuminate:

 * https://teacherease.net